 If you find that this is the case don’t use it and return it to get your money back as it could be dangerous to cook with.
-After frequent uses and this damage occurs you may be able to exchange or return under warranty.
+After frequent uses and this damage occurs you may be able to exchange or return it under warranty.

-These Dutch ovens can be used on hot coals, on an open fire, hanging over open flames as well as in the kitchen.
+These Dutch ovens can be used on hot coals, on an open fire, and hanging over open flames as well as in the kitchen.
 You can use these seasoned ovens inside your conventional kitchen oven.

 When using stovetops such as glass, ceramic, and induction great care should be taken not to scratch the stovetop with the cast iron.

 To clean cast iron, you can heat the water inside and scrape off any burnt or stuck food.
 Then scrub with a brush.
 Rinse and dry immediately to reduce the chance of rust.
 Lightly season and you are ready for the next meal.